 From the hillside above Twain - a place we'd return to in the next few hours, we took a short detour to a nearby valley, and the land on which I'd spent a large percentage of my summers as a kid.

 It was clear - even on our way in - that change was afoot.
-My uncle was always good at forest management - ensuring that undergrowth was cleared and that fire risks were minimized - but lots recent work was evidenced or still in progress, the tree density now just a fraction of what it had been even just a couple years ago.
+My uncle was always good at forest management - ensuring that undergrowth was cleared and that fire risks were minimized - but more work than normal seemed to be afoot as we covered the final few miles.
+Tree density was just a fraction of what it had been even just a couple years ago.
 Luckily, however, it had been spared the devastation that came so close!

 A ping big tree, standing outside the front door as long as I'd ever been here, had been felled recently.